Every consulting firm tracks utilization. It's the fundamental measure of efficiency: what percentage of available hours are being billed to clients?

-The trap: If 75% utilization is good, isn't 85% better?
+And every consulting firm has felt the pressure to push utilization higher.
+If 75% is good, isn't 85% better?
 If 85% is possible, why not 95%?
-Here's why not.

 The Visible Math